CELEBRATING 25 YEARS OF SERVICE!

-We have full day and half day options available.
+We offer both full-day and half-day programs for children ages 3 through Kindergarten (children must be completely independent in the bathroom).
 Tuition depends on the needs of your schedule.
-Please email Shelly at firstname.lastname@example.org or call our school at 425.338.7771 for more information.
+Please email us at email@example.com for more information.

 Montessori emphasizes learning through all five senses, not just through listening, watching, or reading.
 Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
 Montessori classes place children in three-year age groups (3-6, 6-9, 9-12, and so on), forming communities in which the older children spontaneously share their knowledge with the younger ones.
 Montessori represents an entirely different approach to education.